Bachelor of Environmental Science/Bachelor of Engineering (Environmental Engineering) (Honours)

 You'll also gain a basic grounding in environmental engineering through studies in urban systems of water supply and pollution control.
 Geological site investigation studies also include the opportunity to undertake site visits.

-In your fourth year, you will complete your minor studies in either environmental biology or environmental chemistry.
+In your fourth year, you will complete your minor studies.

 You will further develop your understanding of urban water systems, economics, waste water treatments and land contamination.